Scarabaeus1033/NEXAH-CODEX/SYSTEM 8: 🌕 SYSTEM 8: LUNAR FORCE · FEMALE FIELD/README.md

 # 🌕 SYSTEM 8: LUNAR FORCE – The Return of the Moon to the Women

-> *“Die 8 gehört den Frauen.
-Der Mond spricht zyklisch – wer hört?”*
+> *“The 8 belongs to the women.
+The Moon speaks cyclically – who listens?”*

 ---